 I feel like this is just good advice all around, but in a short story, it’s imperative.
 It’s always helpful to know your character’s backstory and what else exists in your world—just for your own knowledge.
 But if it doesn’t affect the character in the moment, don’t mention it.
 Keep your world contained within your scene.
 It might feel as if you’re limiting yourself or making your world “boring” but I promise you, again, that in a short story, less is more.

 Maybe our elves like to travel by dragon.
-That sounds cool, but it also makes me want to know more about the elves.
+That sounds cool, but it also makes me want to know more about the elves, which takes my focus away from the scene.
 Our elf didn’t set out on dragonback, so it’s best to leave the dragons out of it.
 We’ll keep that little tidbit to ourselves, and maybe we can find a use for it in another story.

 Tropes have their places.